 Class 1 Fire Department

-Of the more than 47,000 fire departments subject to ISO survey in this country, only 62 are rated as Class 1.
+Of the more than 47,000 fire departments subject to ISO survey in this country, less than 200 are rated as Class 1.

 In Massachusetts in 2017, only Cambridge, Boston, Brockton, New Bedford, and Newton Fire Departments are rated Class 1.

 For further information on ISO gradings of fire departments, refer to their web site at www.iso.com, and more specifically, their Public Protection Classification Program page.